Important University Policies

 University Compliance Officer

-The University Compliance Officer and the office responsible for the University’s compliance efforts is:
+The University Compliance Officer and the office responsible for the University’s compliance efforts related to protected class discrimination and harassment is:

 Director of the Office of Institutional Equity